Sharmamayankkkk/chat/SYNOPSIS.md

 - **To Enhance User Experience:** Deliver a beautiful, intuitive, and highly performant user interface that is both a joy to use and customizable to individual preferences.
 - **To Ensure a Safe & Sacred Space:** Implement features like moderated DM requests, user reporting, and admin controls to maintain a respectful and secure environment.
 - **To Support Community Activities:** Integrate features for organizing and managing events, from online lectures to local meetups.
-- **To Be Extensible:** Build upon a modern, scalable tech stack that allows for future feature development and community growth.
+- **To Be Extensible:** Build upon a modern, scalable tech stack that allows for future feature development and community growth, including Generative AI enhancements.

 ---